Inclusive Thermodynamics of Computational Machines: Discussion

 Another interesting direction for future work might explore more elaborate problems in CS.
 For instance, a way of building computational machines that recognize more complex regular languages is to combine simple languages by using Boolean operations, and construct DFAs that recognize the composite languages obtained from the elementary ones.
 It is an open question whether or not there are any concise relations between thermodynamic costs concerning such composite systems and the complexity of associated language operations.
 Along these lines, we also hope to investigate potential connections to generative grammars \cite{DeGiuli2019RandomLM} in the future work.
 Apart from that, it might be possible to translate our framework into the language of dynamical systems theory, vice versa, e.g., by considering the shift processes of DFAs \cite{Kitchens1997SymbolicDO, Delvenne2006DecidabilityAU}.
 All in all, we anticipate that there remains much more to understand about how our thermodynamic framework can be utilized for a further exploration of (the theory of) automata and formal languages, in a way that is reminiscent of von Neumann's notes \cite{Neumann1961JohnVN}.

-Another open question is how the thermodynamics in the inclusive framework changes if we allow the length of the string input to the DFA to vary stochastically, and to then consider running a given DFA with a randomly set string length multiple times in succession.
-Yet another open question is how to extend the inclusive framework analysis to concern first-passage times, e.g., the first-passage of the state of the DFA into an accept state \cite{PhysRevX.7.011019}.
+Another open question is how the thermodynamics in the inclusive framework changes if we allow the length of the string input to the DFA to vary stochastically, and to then consider running a given DFA with a randomly set string length multiple times in succession \cite{PhysRevX.7.011019}.

-Note as well that the analysis of mismatch cost concerned the forward process.
-Future work might involve performing an analogous analysis for the mismatch cost of the reinitialization process \cite{DBLP:journals/tac/DelvenneB06}.
+Future work might also involve extending our mismatch cost result to performing an analysis for the mismatch cost of the reinitialization process.
 (Note that the reinitialization process ends with the distribution over states of the SOI being a delta function.
 Analyzing the mismatch cost for such a process requires the use of islands, in general.)

-Finally, recall that the IFT derived in the main text concerns the inclusive Hamiltonian definition of EP generated during the forward process.
-Some important future work would be to derive an analogous IFT concerning the reinitialization process.
+Analogously, the IFT derived in the main text concerns the inclusive Hamiltonian definition of EP generated during the forward process.
+Some important future work would be to derive an IFT concerning the REP instead.

-Recall that reinitialization involves two parallel dynamic processes.
+We conclude with two remarks.
+First, recall that reinitialization involves two parallel dynamic processes.
 The first is a quasi-statically slow change of a Hamiltonian of the SOI, so that the distribution of states of the SOI changes from $P_{\tau}(u_{\tau})$ back to its initialized form (which in the case of DFAs is a delta function).
 The SOI is in a Boltzmann distribution for its associated Hamiltonian throughout this process.